-Why does every estimate I get talks about “squares?”
-What does it even mean?
-If this is your first time getting a new roof installed in your property, you’re probably asking yourself the same questions.
-Well, wonder no more because this article will offer you a brief, yet very enlightening explanation on what this term is, how they are related to roofing, and why they are important.
+Why does every estimate I get mention the term “squares?”
+What does that even mean?
+If this is your first time getting a new roof installed on your property, you’re probably asking yourself the same questions.
+Well, wonder no more because this article will offer you a brief, yet very enlightening explanation on what the term”squares” means, how they are related to roofing, and why they are important.

 In a nutshell, “squares” are important because they help you pin-point the exact number of shingles you’ll require.
 Surfaces are measured in this manner, with one square being equivalent to 100 square feet of the roof.
 To help you understand it well, here’s a quick example.